ZorobOru/Tneduts/README.md

-# Here I teach ways to interact with Telegram API
+# Here I teaching ways to interact with Telegram API